Amanda Sefton: Daytripper

-Much later, in need of her magical abilities, Nightcrawler called his former girlfriend Amanda Sefton to aid Excalibur.
+Much later, and in need of her magical abilities, Nightcrawler called his former girlfriend Amanda Sefton to aid Excalibur.
 For dramatic reasons she chose to adopt the codename Daytripper, playing on Kurt's codename, and presented herself in a new costume.
-Once familiarized with the problem at hand, Amanda did the best she could to help Meggan and Rachel Summers locate the lost Captain Britain in the timestream, but as they made contact they only achieved to exchange Captain Britain for Rachel, who in his place entered the timestream to emerge in some farfetched future.
+Once familiarized with the problem at hand, Amanda did the best she could to help Meggan and Rachel Summers locate the lost Captain Britain in the time-stream, but as they made contact, they only achieved to exchange Captain Britain for Rachel, who entered the time-stream in his place to emerge in some distant future.

-Following this incident Kurt and Amanda traveled to Germany, where her mother Margali had been taken captive by D'Spayre.
-As Kurt wondered how such a powerful sorceress could be held captive against her will, Daytripper explained that the Winding Way is not only a mystic discipline, but also it functions like a journey with ups and downs.
-Currently Margali was at a low point and powerless or else D’Spayre could never have defeated her.
-The pair rescued their mother and Amanda returned with Kurt to Excalibur.

-Back on Muir Island, Amanda was the only one who recognized that the team's scientist Rory Campbell was the man destined to become the future mutant hunter Ahab, but she promised him to keep her knowledge secret and offered to be there for him whenever the need would arise.

-Around this time she suffered a mystical/telepathic attack on a plane while taking a shift under her air hostess job.
-It involved the fate of the Black Queen.